-Minimization.
-Pseudoinverses (L_2 -norm minimization) were computed with the pinv routine in Matlab, which uses an algorithm based on singular value decomposition.
+Pseudoinverses ( $L_2$ -norm minimization) were computed with Matlab's pinv routine, which uses an algorithm based on singular value decomposition (SVD).
 The linear programming problem (Eq.
-14) was solved using the Matlab Optimization Toolbox linprog routine.
+10) was solved using the Matlab Optimization Toolbox linprog routine.
 We did not impose a non-negativity constraint on the coefficients.
-As a result, the dense solution consists of negative coefficients as well as positive ones, whereas all of the substantially nonzero elements are positive for the sparse solution.
+As a result, the dense solution consists of negative coefficients as well as positive ones, whereas all the substantially non-zero elements are positive for the sparse solution.
 Figure 6 shows the absolute values of the dense solution coefficients.

-The linear programming problem given in Equation 14 can be sensitive to noise.
+The linear programming problem given in Eq.
+10 can be sensitive to noise.
 We therefore solved an augmented version of this that included a noise model.
 In particular, we assumed that the total amount of noise was bounded.
-Thus, Equation 14 was reformulated as the following:
+Thus Eq.
+10 was reformulated as:

-where β is proportional to the noise level and with $p = 1, 2, \text{ or } \infty$.
-Letting $\beta \rightarrow 0$ is equivalent to assuming that the noise is very small, and the solution converges to the zero-noise solution, Equation 14.
+where $\beta$ is proportional to the noise level and with p = 1, 2, or $\infty$ .
+Letting $\beta \to 0$ is equivalent to assuming that the noise is very small, and the solution converges to the zero-noise solution, Eq.
+10.